-“Take your time” has never really been a phrase that my mind has really grasped very well.
-I pretty much attempt to do all things full speed ahead and attempt to find a way to use the least amount of time and energy to reach a desired purpose.
+“Take your time” is a phrase that my mind has never really grasped very well.
+I pretty much attempt to do all things full speed ahead.
+I also am always looking for a way to use the least amount of time and energy to reach a desired purpose.